DeppressedCabbage/Hephaestes38-zmk/README.md

 <h1 align="left">Hephaestes38</h1>

 Hephaestes38 is a custom, 38 key, low profile, split unibody keyboard.
 I Intended it to be used with the Hands Down promethium layout, but that's really up to you!
+ZMK studio has also been integrated, so it's super easy to make any changes you wish.
+I only use 3 Layers, but the firmware has a total of 5 for you to add any you like.

 ****
 ![IMG_1503](https://github.com/user-attachments/assets/a0878bdd-1bca-4a44-87b5-c0b7dde1b5f4)